agl-c/deid2_dpsyn/README.md

 ```

 As the above example shows, you can specify the 'max_records' parameter to bound the number of rows in the synthesized dataset.
-The next step is to specify marginal settings in marginal config file like **[eps=xxx.yaml](config/eps=10.0.yaml)** ( each eps=xxx.yaml corresponds to each epsilon=xxx in parameters.json and you can find one example file in /config ).
+The next step is to specify marginal settings in marginal config file like **[eps=xxx.yaml](config/eps=10.0.yaml)** ( each eps=xxx.yaml corresponds to each epsilon=xxx in parameters.json ).

 ##### 2. Marginal selection config

 Suppose epsilon parameter in "runs" of parameters.json is 10 now.
-We will go to eps=10.0.yaml ( in /config ) to find the marginal configuration.
+We will go to eps=10.0.yaml ( in [/config](config) ) to find the marginal configuration.
 In this example, we use all the two way marginals, i.e., "priv_all_two_way":

 ```yaml
 priv_all_two_way: